 Phases of LiY!

-LiY! is iteratively launching and evaluating the online toolkit to ensure that dissemination of LiY! content is both successful and sustainable.
-Over time, multiple institutions will employ an increasingly robust version of the toolkit to build workshops and use resources contributed by the LiY! team and the LiY! community.
+LiY! has been iteratively launching and evaluating an online toolkit to ensure that dissemination of LiY! content is both successful and sustainable.
+Over time, multiple institutions have employed an increasingly robust version of the toolkit to build workshops and use resources contributed by the LiY! team and the LiY! community.